trbarrett/selenium-crawler/README.md

 - BUG: The crawler will list the same asset multiple times if it's in the page more than once.
 Fix is easy enough (lodash.uniq(assets)) I simply didn't have the time.
 - The crawler treats iframes as other web pages to crawl, not as assets.
+- The crawler only crawls pages within the given domain.
+Any assets are fair game though.
 - The crawler does check _link_ elements for a few asset types, but not all.
 It avoids checking _link_ elements for links to other pages.
 That can get messy fast so I decided to leave it out for the sake of time.
 - The crawler considers differing _querystrings_, or _fragments_ to be different pages or assets.
 That's not ideal, but determining what actually constitutes a 'web page' is something I leave to a different exercise I think.

+### Others

+- ISSUE: I did have the occasional issue when the connection between the node and selenium containers would die, and the app would halt.
+I needed to kill the docker container when that happened and try again.